lejuans01/My-Streams/Google Script And Install Info/ReadMe.md

 ## Script Access URL

 Use the following URL to access the hosted script.
-Replace the `ADD_REGION` and `ADD_SERVICE` placeholders with your desired values.
+Replace `YOUR_SCRIPT_ID` and `all` and `plex` placeholders with your desired values.

 ▶️ Example: `https://script.google.com/macros/s/YOUR_SCRIPT_ID/exec?region=all&service=Plex`